Cal Poly Olympians

 Gina Miles (Crop Science '97) earned a silver medal in the equestrian sport of eventing in Hong Kong, also in the 2008 Olympics, while Karen Kraft (Architecture '91) earned a silver medal for pairs rowing at the Atlanta Games in 1996 and a bronze at the 2000 competition in Sydney.

-Miles currently resides in Creston while Kraft recently was named assistant coach of women's rowing at the University of Wisconsin.
+Miles (pictured at left) currently resides in Creston while Kraft recently was named assistant coach of women's rowing at the University of Wisconsin.

 In 2012, Day qualified for the London Olympics in the heptathlon and placed 16th with a total of 6,232 points.
 She was second at the U.S. Olympic Trials in Eugene, Oregon, with a personal-best total of 6,343 points.
 Day qualified for the trials with a total of 6,337 points at a meet in March 2012 at Westmont College.

 In 2016, Day-Monroe was fourth in the U.S. Olympic Trials, just missing a spot in the Olympics.
 She has competed in five IAAF World Track and Field Championships.

 Day earned her seventh NCAA All-America certificate in June 2008 with a second-place finish in the women’s high jump at the NCAA Division I Outdoor Track and Field Championships in Des Moines, Iowa.

 Former Cal Poly first baseman/outfielder Jimmy Van Ostrand played first base for Team Canada in the 2008 Olympics and went 0-for-2.
 He finished the tournament 4-for-15 (a .267 average).